Made in Abyss: Manga

+By August 2025, the manga had over 22 million copies in circulation.

-Made in Abyss was nominated for the 11th Manga Taishō awards and received a total of 40 points, coming in at eighth place.
-The series ranked 13th on Kono Manga ga Sugoi!s top 20 manga for male readers 2018.
+In 2018, Made in Abyss was nominated for the 11th Manga Taishō award and received a total of 40 points, coming in at eighth place.
+The series ranked 13th on Kono Manga ga Sugoi!s top 20 manga for male readers in 2018.
 It was nominated for the French 12th ACBD's Prix Asie de la Critique 2018.
-As of February 2020, the manga had over 3 million copies in circulation.
+Made in Abyss was awarded the Excellence Award at the 52nd Japan Cartoonists Association Awards in 2023.